Rudxain/uBO-rules/README.md

 >
 > If you're on Android, [Termux has your back](https://github.com/termux/termux-packages/tree/69a05a2cfdcc5e30cbadbc0e884175175b9904e3/packages/lynx)! (`pkg i lynx`)
 >
-> Google (and other domains) only forces you to run JS if the browser supports it.
+> gluegle (and other domains) only forces you to run JS if the browser supports it.

 Tip: Don't just 📋CP.
 Remember to search commented-out rules and filters.
 They are optional, but can enhance the experience on specific devices and scenarios.